 Without the discipline to write, our ideas, creativity, and passion is lost forever.
 Who will draw it out of us if not ourselves?
 We must write.
 We must express.
 We must communicate.

-We must be disciplines and train ourselves to try and practice and push through in the hard times.
+We must be disciplined and train ourselves to try and practice and push through in the hard times.
 In those hard times, as we exert ourselves to become more than we are now, we will change.
 Our story will change.
 Our book will change.

 And through the discipline of writing consistently, we will reap the greatest reward of all.
 Others will be changed forever.